-- The Trustees have reinforced their views of climate change being a financial risk to the return of the Fund's assets by committing to a Net Zero Carbon Emissions Plan which would see the Fund achieve a 100% reduction in its carbon emissions no later than 2045.
-To assist in meeting this target, a target reduction of 55% of carbon emissions has been set for 2030 at the latest.
-These targets are set based on the comparison with the 2016 baseline, when the Paris Agreement came into effect. - The targets will be measured using the weighted average carbon intensity ("WACI") metric, which is the same metric used to measure the Fund's carbon footprint.
-This will allow the Fund to effectively measure progress through making comparisons with the baseline. - 10.26 The Fund will look to tilt its exposure to sectors, companies, and opportunities presented by the decarbonisation agenda across all asset classes currently held.
+The Trustees have reinforced their views of climate change being a financial risk to the return of the Fund's assets by committing to a Net Zero Carbon Emissions Plan by 2045.
+To assist in meeting this target, a reduction of 55% of carbon emissions has been set for 2030 at the latest.
+These targets are set based on the comparison with the 2016 baseline, when the Paris Agreement came into effect.

+- The targets will be measured using the weighted average carbon intensity ("WACI") metric, which is the same metric used to measure the Fund's carbon footprint.
+This will allow the Fund to effectively measure progress through making comparisons with the baseline. - The Fund will look to tilt its exposure to sectors, companies, and opportunities presented by the decarbonisation agenda across all asset classes currently held.
 A particular focus will be on investments in the Alternatives space, presenting the most relevant opportunity set. - 10.27 Enhancements to the existing sustainability monitoring, screening, and engagement frameworks will also be implemented, with emphasis on carbon metrics, which will further align the Fund with the TPI framework.